Everglades Astronomical Society

 We also host observing sessions at a dark-sky site in the Fakahatchee Strand Preserve just off of Route 75.
 Click here for directions and a map of the Fakahatchee (FAK) observing site.
 Stop by and look through members' telescopes.
 If you're thinking of getting a telescope or binoculars, you can get advice from experienced stargazers.
 FAK viewing etiquette here.
 To see how fortunate we are to have the FAK go to the Photo Gallery and see a photograph taken from the Space Shuttle of Florida at night.

 Usually the best times to go out to the Fakahatchee Strand viewing site are moonless nights.
-Future Saturday nights that we plan to have telescopes at our Club's Fakahatchee Strand Preserve viewing area: June 1.
+Below is a list of upcoming Saturday nights that you will often find fellow club members out there enjoying the skies with you (weather permitting):

 We will need help with all the outreach events listed below.
 You don't have to bring a telescope to help.
 Just being at the event, and talking up our club will be a great help.
 We need these public outreach events to show the public what we have to offer as a club.